Dum Diversas: Inter caetera of 1456

-Pope Calixtus III reiterated the main points of Dum Diversas in his bull four years later, Inter Caetera.
+Pope Calixtus III reiterated the main points of Dum Diversas in his bull four years later, Inter Caetera of 1456.
 Once again the Pope was attempting to raise support for a campaign against the advance of the Turks.
 Nuncios had been dispatched to all the countries of Europe to beseech the princes to join once more in an effort to check the danger of a Turkish invasion.
 However, the princes of Europe were slow in responding to the call of the pope, largely due to their own national rivalries.
 On 29 June 1456, Callixtus ordered the church bells to be rung at noon (see noon bell) as a call to prayer for the welfare of those defending Belgrade.
 Forces led by Janos Hunyady, Captain-General of Hungary, met the Turks and defeated them at Belgrade on 22 July 1456.

-On March 13, 1456, Callixtus issued the papal bull Inter caetera (not to be confused with Inter caetera of 1493).
+On 13 March 1456, Callixtus issued the papal bull Inter caetera (not to be confused with Inter caetera of 1493).
 This bull reaffirmed the earlier bulls Dum Diversas and Romanus Pontifex, which recognized Portugal's rights to territories it had discovered along the West African coast, and the reduction of the infidels and non-Christians territories to perpetual vassals of the Christian monarch.

-King Afonso had requested that ecclesiastical jurisdiction over lands located in the vicinity of the southern shore of Guinea be vested with the Order of Christ, the successor organization to the Knights Templars in Portugal.
+King Afonso had requested that ecclesiastical jurisdiction over lands located in the vicinity of the southern shore of Guinea be vested with the Order of Christ, the successor organization to the Knights Templar in Portugal.
 (His uncle, Infante Henry, was the Grand Master.)
-The conquest of these lands "... which the said infante withdrew with mailed hands from the hand of the Saracen...", had been funded by the resources of the Order.
+The conquest of these lands "which the said infante withdrew with mailed hands from the hand of the Saracen", had been funded by the resources of the Order.

 Some historians view these bulls together as extending the theological legacy of Pope Urban II's Crusades to justify European colonization and expansionism, accommodating "both the marketplace and the yearnings of the Christian soul."
 A combination of pragmatism, fear of the Turks, and lobbying by vested interests meant that the crusade was associated with discovery well into the sixteenth century.
 The proclamations' long-term implications were, of course, not realized at the time.

-In 1537 pope Paul III condemned "unjust" enslavement of non-Christians in Sublimus Dei.
-In 1686 the Holy Office limited the bull by decreeing that Africans enslaved by unjust wars should be freed.
+In 1537, Pope Paul III condemned "unjust" enslavement of non-Christians in Sublimus Dei.
+The Pope commented that the Indians were being alienated from Christianity by the injuries and injustices they suffered at the hands of the conquerors.
+However, the Pope did not go against common Catholic doctrine regarding the morality of servitude through capture in a "just war".
+In 1686, the Holy Office limited the bull by decreeing that Africans enslaved by unjust wars should be freed.

-Dum Diversas, along with other bulls such as Romanus Pontifex (1455), Ineffabilis et summi (1497), Dudum pro parte (1516), and Aequum reputamus (1534) document the Portuguese ius patronatus.
+Dum Diversas, along with other bulls such as Romanus Pontifex (1455), Ineffabilis et summi (1497), Dudum pro parte (1516), and Aequum reputamus (1534) document the Portuguese jus patronatus.
 Pope Alexander VI, a native of Valencia, issued a series of bulls limiting Portuguese power in favor of that of Spain, most notably Dudum siquidem (1493).